js044/portfolio/content/work/cicada.md

 draft: false
 ---

 ## Overview
 In 2017, as an undergraduate student, I noticed there were few on-campus literary magazines.
 The ones that did exist had rigid submission guidelines and limited who could submit based on GPA, major, etc. This felt too prohibitive to me, and so I started Cicada Creative Magazine (CCM).
 CCM is an all-arts publication that works to expand traditional notions of art and creativity and fosters a supportive community of creative people.

-{{< lightbox lightbox-id="ccm" img-src="/images/work/ccm/styleguide.jpg" img-class="left-img" alt="A style guide." >}}
+{{< lightbox lightbox-id="ccm" img-src="/images/work/ccm/styleguide.png" img-class="left-img" alt="A style guide." >}}

 ## Style Guide
 CCM's original visual identity was guided by [Reilly Webster](https://www.byreilly.co/).
 I collaborated with her on the design and advocated for elements such as a black-and-white theme to enhance accessibility for readers who may need higher contrast.
 Once I started developing our website, I refined our visual identity and tweaked colors, layouts, fonts, and UI/UX like our hamburger menu behavior.
+For example, I changed our body font from a sans serif font to a serif font in order to increase legibility for written posts and increased contrast for our color schemes.

 ## Tech Stack